glotzerlab/coxeter/doc/source/development.rst

   * All code should adhere to the source code conventions and satisfy the documentation and testing requirements discussed below.
   * Preserve backwards-compatibility whenever possible.
 Make clear if something must change, and notify package maintainers that merging such changes will require a major release.

+To provide a reasonable balance between a high level of backwards compatibility and a reasonable maintenance burden, **coxeter** has adopted `NEP 29`_ to limit the Python and NumPy versions that will be supported.

 .. tip::

     During continuous integration, the code is checked automatically with `flake8`_, including a number of plugins that validate parts of the style.